Estimating beta-mixing coefficients via histograms: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Darren Homrighausen for providing useful insights.
 We also thank two anonymous reviewers for helpful comments on an earlier version of this paper.
 Finally, we would like to thank the Institute for New Economic Thinking for financial support.
+In addition, DJM acknowledges support from the NSF (DMS 1407439) and CRS acknowledges support from grants of the NIH (R01 NS047493) and the NSF (DMS 1207759, 1418124).